Codanv/codanv.com/src/posts/mern-crud-example-part1/index.md

 ---

 **`QUICK SUMMERY`** 🔹 Building a basic contact web application using MongoDB, Express, React and Node (MERN Stack).
-Here we'll create RESTful api for CRUD operations to mongodb server and user interface using React.
+Here we'll create an api for CRUD operations to mongodb server and user interface using React.

 > [Part1: Back-end/server-side (Express/Node/Mongodb)](/mern-crud-example-part1)<br />